Do you want to make a big difference in your health in one simple step?

 The active components in milk thistle have also been shown to be anti-inflammatory, anti-carcinogenic, and radioprotective (protects against radiation). (source)

-Anecdotally I recommended milk thistle to my father who had liver cirrhosis and was being referred to be on a transplant list.
-After a two months on milk thistle his liver function had improved enough to be taken off the transplant referral list.
+Anecdotally I recommended milk thistle to my father who had liver cirrhosis and was being referred for the liver transplant list.
+After only two months on milk thistle his liver function had improved enough to be taken off the transplant referral list!